lionelmace/vpc-on-classic-vsi/vsi_is_provisioning_scripts.md

 {: #user-data}
 [comment]: # (linked help topic)

-When you create an {{site.data.keyword.vsi_is_full}} instance, you can add user data that automatically performs common configuration tasks or runs scripts.
+When you create an {{site.data.keyword.vsi_is_full}} instance, you can add user data that automatically completes common configuration tasks or runs scripts.
 In the **User Data** field on the order form, you can enter optional cloud-init user data for the server.
 {:shortdesc}

 ## User data examples for Linux
 {: #user-data-examples-for-linux}

-The following example shows how a Linux user can add a new user and provide the user with an authorized SSH key.
-The **Name** field will have the public key added to `~/.ssh/authorized_keys`.
+The following example shows how a Linux user can add a user and provide the user with an authorized SSH key.
+The **Name** field has the public key added to `~/.ssh/authorized_keys`.

 ```
 #cloud-config